vengi-voxel/vengi/docs/voxconvert/Index.md

 You can convert to a different palette with this command.
 The closest possible color will be chosen for each color from the source file palette to the specified palette.

+## Convert volume to mesh

+You can export your volume model into a obj or ply.

+`./vengi-voxconvert infile.vox outfile.obj`

+Cvars to control the meshing:

+* `voxformat_mergequads`
+* `voxformat_reusevertices`

+See `./vengi-voxconvert --help` for details.